Unit 1 - Practice Quiz

 B. They are bought for their status symbol at high prices.

-C. They have zero opportunity cost.
+D. They have zero opportunity cost.

 26 If income increases and the demand for a good decreases, the good is:

-A. A Normal Good
+A. An Inferior Good

-B. An Inferior Good
+B. A Normal Good

 C. A Luxury Good